 nice and cozy, with touches to remind the elves of the north pole. the paper snowflakes were particularly fun--and messy! it's such a happy treat to walk through the back hallway. hmmm, maybe tonight's the night...

 another christmas quickie in the midst of christmas busy! i love this angel from the saltbox studio. it's actually from theamericana set released during the summer, but it's so perfect for christmas--especially when paired with one of the sentiments from the recent release, like this one from joy to the world. a muse star twinkle stickers are the perfect size to place over the stars on the dress for a little bling!

 i've been attached to my computer all day, designing holiday cards and invitations for various clients, while these boxes are staring at me from the next room. why i was so excited for christmas to begin???

-i participate in affiliate programs for papertrey ink and amazon, meaning that i receive a small commission on products purchased through many links on my blog - at no additional cost to you! additionally, i receive royalties for the products i personally design for papertrey ink, as well as compensation for some content i create on their behalf, specifically certain moments inked and make it monday posts. please note that i only link and share products that i can honestly stand behind and enjoy using myself.
+i participate in affiliate programs for papertrey ink, scrapbook dot com and amazon, meaning that i receive a small commission on products purchased through many links on my blog - at no additional cost to you! additionally, i receive royalties for the products i personally design for papertrey ink, as well as compensation for some content i create on their behalf. please note that i only link and share products that i can honestly stand behind and enjoy using myself.